webronen/PiiDrone_X-314_Quad/pid-autotune-via-relay-feedback.md

 # Åström–Hägglund Relay Auto-Tuning (Embedded)

 ## Overview
-Auto-tunes PID gains for roll, pitch, and yaw on a 70g quadcopter (nRF MCU).
-No manual tuning needed.
-Real-time, safe, and efficient.
+Automatically estimates safe, flyable PID gains for roll, pitch, and yaw on a 70g quadcopter (nRF MCU).
+Provides a robust starting point for manual tuning.
+Designed for real-time, embedded use with safety limits.

 ## Tuning Algorithm